Developing the next generation of local government leaders

 - Conduct a local interview at the end of the recruitment process.
 At this stage the candidates will have been through a rigorous series of assessments, but we want to give you the opportunity to ensure they are the best fit for your council.

-- Pay national management trainee salaries at NJC spinal column point (SCP) 20 (which was £25,991 at the time of publication but may be subject to increase pending pay negotiations).
+- Pay national management trainee salaries at NJC spinal column point (SCP) 20 (this is currently £26,446 but may be subject to increase pending pay negotiations).